najnesnaj/pinetime-zephyr/manual/_build/markdown/index.md

     * update on 31-12-2020

-    * In case you already have zephyr installed:
+    * How to install zephyr

-    * In case you start from scratch :
+    * How to install the open source watch framekit

+* Out of tree

 * Starting with some basic applications

-    * Blinky    example

     * Building and Running

         * Reading out the button on the watch

     * Building and Running

 * bluetooth (BLE) example

+    * simulated on laptop

         * Using a standard zephyr application under pinetime:

         * Eddy Stone

         * Using the created bluetooth sample:

         * Ble Peripheral

         * using Python to read out bluetoothservices

-* display (st7789)
+* display

     * Display    example

-* GFX Library Sample

-    * Overview

-    * Usage

 * LittlevGL Basic Sample